chrisx8/Ballzzz/docs/project_proposal.md

 - [x] When the number of a block reaches 0, it's removed from the screen.
 - [x] The ball reflects on the edges of the board and blocks (if number is greater than 1).
 - [x] Players get additional balls by hitting special targets.
-- [ ] On each shot, all balls are released.
+- [x] On each shot, all balls are released.
 - [x] When a shot is complete, new blocks are randomly generated on the top row.
 - [x] When a block reaches the bottom of the screen, the game overs.

 **Since Ballzzz is simply Ballz on steroids, other more complicated features will (probablyy) be implemented**:

-- [ ] [EASY] After the game is over, scores are sent to a server, and rankings are displayed on the game-over screen.
+- [x] [EASY] After the game is over, scores are sent to a server, and rankings are displayed on the game-over screen.
-- [ ] [EASY] Players can see the top scores on a webpage hosted on the same server.
+- [x] [EASY] Players can see the top scores on a webpage hosted on the same server.
+- [ ] [EASY] Players can see the top 5 scores in the game.
+- [ ] [MEDIUM] Generate board based on a shape that the player draws
 - [ ] [MEDIUM] Store game state
 - [ ] [MEDIUM] Difficulty selection
 - [ ] [MEDIUM] Increased difficulty when score exceeds 50
 - [ ] [MEDIUM] A "Super Ball" ([definition](#super-ball)) is awarded when one of these conditions are met:
-  - Every 10 shots (only in Easy mode)
+  - [ ] Every 10 shots (only in Easy mode)
-  - Average hits per ball ([definition](#average-hits-per-ball)) of a shot is greater than 10
+  - [ ] Average hits per ball ([definition](#average-hits-per-ball)) of a shot is greater than 10
-- [ ] [MEDIUM] Multiplayer mode.
+- [ ] [HARD] Multiplayer mode.
 Two players shoot from opposite sides of the board.
 - [ ] [HARD] The balls can bounce off of each other
 - [ ] [HARD] A "cheat mode" that finds the best way to make the current move.